Ebola in Africa - should you panic?

 How is Ebola spread?

 South Africa is not only an interesting mix of cultures, but also of third world and first world conditions.
 While many people unfortunately still live in third world conditions, the infrastructure in South Africa is very much first world, and the public health system is good.
 The department of health is very conservative when it comes to public health policy and disease prevention.
-For example, South Africa was the first country to require yellow fever vaccines for travellers arriving from Zambia, after a part of western Zambia was reclassified from "vaccine not recommended" to "vaccine generally not recommended" a few years ago.
+For example, South Africa was the first country to require yellow fever vaccines for travellers arriving from Zambia, after a part of western Zambia was reclassified from "vaccine not recommended" to "vaccine generally not recommended".
 A minor change by the WHO, but the health department responded swiftly and firmly with new regulations (considered unnecessary by many).
-South Africa also has world class airports with excellent screening, medical and quarantine facilities.
+In 2015, visitors to and from Zambia were declared exempt from yellow fever vaccinations when the WHO Executive Board reviewed the risk of yellow fever transmission and revised their recommendations, proving, yet again, South Africa's prompt response to changes in health risks.
+South Africa also has world-class airports with excellent screening, medical and quarantine facilities.

 So these are the facts.
 There is no Ebola in South Africa or any of its neighbouring countries.
 Unfortunately, when panic sets in the facts are not always considered in decision making.
 During 2012-2013, we had cancellations for trips to South Africa because of the political protests and unrest in Egypt, 7,000 km away at the opposite end of the content.
 A major fail of geographical comprehension, and a pity for that family that they cancelled a fantastic trip for a completely unnecessary reason.
 Let's hope the same does not happen with this Ebola outbreak.

 About the author